 The inaugural Mahjong Aquarium Poker Championship (MAPC) Main Event finished on January 30 2017, crowning Apoorva Goel as its winner after a heads up deal that left runner-up Manish Kumar with consolation of INR 12.50 Lakhs while Goel took home the top prize worth INR 13.23 Lakhs.
-This is great news for enthusiasts who follow poker in India .
+This is great news for enthusiasts who follow poker .

 s isThe 33-year old was the first Indian to bring home a Spadie in 2013 and has been enduring a rather quiet past year, with interspersed cashes at various events, such as the 2016 World Series of Poker (WSOP).
 However, it all changed when he gave a stunning performance marked with perseverance to clinch the MAPC Main Event title.